alucardpetrovich/nodejs-higher-education-camp/homeworks/06_architecture_and_docker/readme.md

 - Create Dockerfile for api and docker-compose.yml for start project (should include api and db)

-- Add new functionality to your API from previous homework.

 - Add new field for User entity `approved` boolean default false

 - Create separate service trying use Layered architecture patterns.